Creating a Sauna

 Installing boxes

 I left 6" of wire in front of each box and stapled the cable within 6" of every box.
 One wire per slot in the back of each box, with the ground wire attached to the grounding screw on the metal boxes.
-I used metal boxes inside the hot room — plastic won't hold up to the heat.
+I used metal boxes inside the hot room.

 06 — Sauna Floor